Minerva (1791 ship): Career

 Minerva, Silcock, master, sailed to the leeward and returned to the Cape Coast Castle on 23 February.
 She again sailed to leeward on 5 November.
-She arrived at Demerara on 25 February and there landed 218 slaves.
+She arrived at Demerara on 25 February 1804, and there landed 218 captives.
 Advertisements described the slaves as being "Chantee" (Ashantee?), Coromantee, and Fantee.
 The agents for the sale were Walcott & Forrester and the sale was to begin on 2 March.
 Minerva arrived back at Bristol on 6 August.

 Lloyd's Register continued to carry Minerva with unchanged information to 1813.
 However, the Register of Shipping carried two Minervas from 1809, one launched in 1791 at Galway with Bishop, master and owner, and trade London–West Indies, and a second, launched in 1791 in Ireland, with Williams, master, Anderson, owner, and trade London–Barbados.

-The Register of Shipping carried both vessels 10 1813 with unchanged information.
+The Register of Shipping carried both vessels to 1813 with unchanged information.

 Fate

 Neither register carried Minerva in 1814.

 On 8 January 1814 the United States privateer Comet captured a vessel, believed to be Minerva, of London.
 Minerva was close to Barbados when she was captured.

 Although Lloyd's Register carried 109 vessels named Minerva, only the Minerva of this article had London–Barbados as its trade.
 Also, no other Minerva showed a trade of London–West Indies.